 Liaison Committee on Medical Education (LCME)

 The Liaison Committee on Medical Education (LCME) is the nationally recognized accrediting authority for medical education programs leading to the M.D. degree in U.S. and Canadian medical schools.
-The LCME is sponsored by the Association of American Medical Colleges and the American Medical Association.
-The LCME accreditation process has two general aims: to certify that a medical education program meets prescribed standards for function, structure, and performance; and to promote institutional and programmatic self-evaluation and improvement.
+Sponsored by the Association of American Medical Colleges and the American Medical Association, the LCME accreditation process occurs every eight years and has two aims: